-“I am thrilled at the prospect of serving as President of Georgetown College,â said Dr. Greene. âI hold deep respect for what Georgetown has accomplished during its many decades.
-Quality academics in concert with faith commitments is what resonates with me both personally and professionally.
-Joining such a worthy endeavor with fine colleagues at Georgetown will be a high honor.
-I am humbled by the opportunity.”
+In looking to Georgetown, Dr. Greene said, “I hold deep respect for what Georgetown College has accomplished during its many decades.
+Quality academics in concert with faith commitments resonate with me both personally and professionally.
+Joining such a worthy endeavor at Georgetown College is a high honor.
+I am humbled to serve as President.”

-Dr. Greene, an accomplished administrator, comes to Georgetown from Campbell University, a Baptist College in Buies Creek, North Carolina, where he was academic vice president and provost since 2001.
-He is an alumnus of Campbell where he earned his Bachelor’s degree in religion.
-He then received his Master of Arts in New Testament from Wake Forest University and subsequently completed his doctorate in New Testament and Early Christianity from the University of Virginia.
+Dr. Greene, an accomplished administrator, comes to Georgetown from Campbell University, a Baptist institution in Buies Creek, North Carolina, where he was academic vice president and provost from 2001-2013.
+He is an alumnus of Campbell where he earned his Bachelor’s degree in religion in 1979.
+He then received his Master of Arts in New Testament from Wake Forest University in 1982, and subsequently completed his Ph.D. in New Testament and Early Christianity from the University of Virginia in 1987.

-Early in his career, Dr. Greene was Chairman of the Department of Religion and Philosophy at Chowan College (1986-1990) in Murfreesboro, North Carolina.
+Early in his career, Dr. Greene was chairman of the Department of Religion and Philosophy at Chowan College (1986-1990) in Murfreesboro, North Carolina.
 After four years in that post, he accepted a faculty position at Lees-McRae College in Banner Elk, North Carolina.
-He served in that position for eleven years (1990-2001) and during that time was religion professor, department chairperson, Provost/Dean of Faculty, and, for a brief period, Acting President.
-He then returned to his alma mater to oversee the University’s academic operations.
+He served there for eleven years (1990-2001) during which time he was a religion professor, department chairperson, provost/dean of faculty, and, for a brief period, acting president.
+He then was recruited to his alma mater, Campbell University, to oversee the University’s academic operations.